 College is expensive.
-Especially when you have multiple kids and want to send each of them on your dime.
-Of course the sooner you get started with a plan to save and invest, the better you and your children will be when they finally start the application process.
+It is even more expensive when you have multiple kids and want to send each of them on your dime.
+The sooner you get started with a plan to save and invest, the better you and your children will be when they finally start the application process.
 If you’re more than ten years from this point, you have plenty of time.
 If you’re a bit closer, you can do it with a little extra savings each year and by making sure you choose the right account and investments.
 Some have higher contribution limits which can help you to catch up.
 Keep in mind that although you have a strong desire to pay for your kids’ education, it is not necessarily your duty.
 Financial Aid, scholarships, and an old fashioned thing called “work” can get them through on their own.
 Let’s explore how you can plan and save for college.

-- Coverdell Education Savings Account (ESA)– Just like a 529 plan, contributions are not tax deductible and qualified withdrawn earnings are excluded from income when used for appropriate expenses.
+Just like a 529 plan, contributions are not tax-deductible, and qualified withdrawn earnings are excluded from income when used for appropriate expenses.
 In addition to qualified higher education expenses such as tuition, books, and room & board, K-12 expenses also qualify for tax-free withdrawals.
 This can be a great advantage if you plan on sending your little one to an expensive private school.
 With much smaller contribution limits, Coverdell Accounts only allow for $2,000 per year per beneficiary (in this case your child).
 If you have three kids, you can put away a total of $6,000; $2,000 for each every year.
 529 plans have no age restrictions, whereas ESAs restrict contributions to the beneficiary’s account after he or she reaches age 18, unless the beneficiary is special needs.
 Additionally, these funds must be used for qualified spending before age 30.

-- IRAs – You probably automatically think of “retirement” when you think of IRAs.
-Well that’s because an Individual Retirement Account is meant to help you save for retirement.
+You probably automatically think of “retirement” when you think of IRAs.
+Well, that’s because an Individual Retirement Account is meant to help you save for retirement.
 What many might not realize, is that if early withdrawals are taken for qualified educational expenses, there is no penalty.
 Limits are low ($5,500 if you’re child is under 59.5 years old).
-Hopefully they are!
-Otherwise they may have missed the boat with this whole mom-and-dad-pay-for-college idea.
-The point to keep in mind here, is if you’ve already set up a Roth or Traditional IRA for your kids, you might not need to open a separate college fund; you can use this money to pay for college.
+Hopefully, they are!
+Otherwise, they may have missed the boat with this whole mom-and-dad-pay-for-college idea.
+The point to keep in mind here is if you’ve already set up a Roth or Traditional IRA for your kids, you might not need to open a separate college fund; you can use this money to pay for college.
 Keep in mind that contributions can be deductible or not depending on how the account was set up.
 Withdrawals will be taxed if it’s Traditional, but not if it is a Roth.

 Investing involves risk including the potential loss of principal.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values.
 Please note that individual situations can vary.
 Therefore, the information presented here should only be relied upon when coordinated with individual professional advice.
 This information is not intended to be a substitute for specific individualized tax advice.
 Neither SagePoint Financial Services, Inc., nor its registered representatives, offer tax advice.
 As with all matters of a tax related nature, you should consult with your tax professional.
 Investors should consider the investment objectives, risks, charges, and expenses associated with 529 plans before investing.
 More information about 529 plans is available in each issuer’s official statement, which should be read carefully before investing.
 Also, before investing, consider whether your state offers a 529 plan that provides residents with favorable state tax benefits.
 IRA strategies implementing various tax strategies or tax codes may not be appropriate for all investors.
 Please consult your investment and tax professional prior to implementing a strategy.
 A Roth IRA distribution is qualified if you’ve had the account for at least five years and/or the distribution is made after you’ve reached age 59½, because of your total and permanent disability, in the event of your death or for first-time homebuyer expenses.
 Distributions made prior to age 59 1/2 may be subject to a federal income tax penalty.
 If converting a traditional IRA to a Roth IRA, you will owe ordinary income taxes on any previously deducted traditional IRA contributions and on all earnings.